To answer the question, we first need a very rudimentary science lesson.

 Benefits of Rucking Besides Muscle Gain

-While rucking will certainly help build muscle, there are several other physical benefits to consider.
+While rucking will certainly help build muscle, there are several other physical benefits like cardiovascular endurance and overall health.

 - Rucking Is a Functional Movement – The ability to carry heavy loads over long distances is about as functional a skill as can be acquired.
 Regularly rucking under a heavy load equips you for better movement and durability throughout life.